nagarro-dv/react-native-zoom-us-bridge/SDK_INSTALLATION.md

 Activate lfs by using homebrew `brew install git-lfs`

-Make sure this is added to your Podfile `pod 'ZoomDEVSDK', :git => 'https://github.com/mokriya-org/zoom-us-ios-sdk-dev-pod.git'`
+Make sure this is added to your Podfile `pod 'ZoomSDK', :git => 'https://github.com/mokriya-org/zoom-us-ios-sdk-dev-pod.git'`

 `pod install` from ios folder.

 ### Optional, using production Zoom.us SDK
-`ZoomDEVSDK` can not be used for release build.
+`pod 'ZoomSDK', :git => 'https://github.com/mokriya-org/zoom-us-ios-sdk-dev-pod.git'` can not be used for release build.
 Apple Will reject your App.
 You must use this Pod instead.
 However, this pod file does not work with simulators.

 `pod 'ZoomSDK', :git => 'https://github.com/mokriya-org/zoom-us-ios-sdk-pod.git'`